Dele Fadele: Career

 In the 1990s, Fadele was a member of the electronic band Welfare Heroin.
 Fadele was always outspoken; Courtney Love described his damning review of Hole's 1991 gig at the Camden Underworld as "the worst" review she had ever received.
 In the article, Fadele described hearing the band as akin to "suddenly [feeling] a dark cloud descends and you're enveloped by gloom".
 He continued "Hole['s]...ability to depress in the name of entertainment is unrivalled."

-In 1992, Fadele was the first critic to highlight Morrissey's adoption of right-wing imagery and support for the British National Party and anti-immigration attitudes, when he accused the singer of "fanning the flames of race-hate".
+In 1992, Fadele was the first critic to allege that Morrissey was adopting the imagery of right-wing politics and anti-immigration attitudes, when he said the singer was "fanning the flames of race-hate".
 In the article, Fadele asked: "So, could the same writer harbour such seemingly ignorant thoughts as England for the English (his inverted commas) considering his beloved England's past colonial adventures?"

 Neither Fadele nor NME were apparently ever forgiven by Morrissey – according to The Guardian, "When ... the paper's sole black writer Dele Fadele persuaded NME's editors to publish a critical cover story about it, Morrissey refused to speak to the magazine for 12 years."